Global progressive policing

 If the subject being sought is in the database, they are likely to be returned at a lower threshold and may appear further down the list than other images.
 But this is where the “Human in the loop” really matters, using the “viewing” tools mentioned below and other sources of data to make an identification.

 There are occasions when a number of people must be identified from a single video feed as part of an investigation.
 Think of a serious crime scene at a pub where numerous people have left prior to police arrival.
 ComparisonManager has a VideoExtract tool to assist here.
 It works by saving the best image of each face in a video clip.
 These can then be used individually in the RFR search by the identification officer.
 All images are immediately deleted once the tool is closed.
+If you’ve had a previous run-in with the law then you might now be wondering how do i remove mugshots if my record is expunged.
+Thankfully, there are plenty of mugshot removal services online.

 The search